 ‘VISHVAS’ believes in following a logical flow in building its content.
 All our stories follow the same pattern.
 The idea is conceived with planning followed by development of the idea, then publishing and distribution, and finally quality check on the basis of facts, language, ethics and conduct.
-During the whole process, ethics are never compromised at any stage.
+During the whole process, it is ensured that journalistic ethics are not compromised at any stage.

-To bust fake news or verify news, the ‘VISHVAS’ team follow special guidelines.
+To bust fake news or verify news, the ‘VISHVAS’ team follows special guidelines.
 These include the following:

 We make a selection of news stories that we intend to verify.
-The following parameters are considered for selection of the topics we write on:
+The following parameters are considered for selection:

 We systematically investigate to verify the facts.
 To debunk any fake claim, ‘VISHVAS’ may use one or more of the following methods:

 We use a mix of technology and old-school journalism to verify any claim.
 We use over 20 tools to bust fake news, which include Google Reverse Image search, Yendex, InVid, Foller.me, Whois and others.
 These tools help us determine the origin of viral photographs or videos and also to verify if the same image or video has been used earlier in similar or different contexts.